synapse

 Physical Counter Maneuvers

-Moving slowly when transitioning from a lying to standing position may reduce the dizziness and lightheadedness that occur with orthostatic hypotension.
+Moving slowly when transitioning from lying to standing may reduce the dizziness and lightheadedness that occur with orthostatic hypotension.
 Rather than jumping out of bed in the morning, patients are encouraged to breathe deeply for a few minutes and slowly sit up before standing.

 1. Signs and Symptoms